Series 4 – Registered Options Principal Exam

 The Series 4 Content Outline provides a comprehensive guide to the range of topics covered on the exam, as well as the depth of knowledge required.

-The outline is comprised of the six major job functions of an options principal.
+The outline is composed of the six major job functions of an options principal.
 The table below lists the allocation of exam items for each major job function:

 |Major Job Functions||Number of Exam Items|